Virginia’s Reproductive Freedom Amendment

 • Limited access to comprehensive, accessible sex education

-• Higher rates of sexual violence with inadequate trauma-informed care
+• Higher rates of sexual violence (3x higher) with inadequate trauma-informed care

 Source: Center for American Progress

-• Post-reproductive individuals are often excluded from reproductive health conversations despite ongoing needs for gynecologic care, cancer screenings, and specialized support.
+• Older adults are often excluded from reproductive health conversations despite ongoing needs for gynecologic care, cancer screenings, and specialized support.
+People face physical and financial barriers to care while bearing disproportionate caregiving responsibilities for family members, often accepting reproductive health problems as a "natural" part of aging.

 Key forms of oppression: